imjoseangel/100-days-of-code/log.md

 ## Day 0: March 10, 2019 (Preparation)

-**Today's Progress**: Prepare GitHub Repo and Twitter, read documentation.
+**Today's Progress:** Prepare GitHub Repo and Twitter, read documentation.

 **Thoughts:** I will start with Python doing Master Python through building real-world applications but I would like to work on a PowerShell Module for Ansible.